 Christmas in Hong Kong is very different from Christmas in Mainland China.
-Although they both have the Chinese culture with them, you can see that Hong Kong has a lot of more western vibes, which you will discover below.
+Although they both have Chinese culture, you can see that Hong Kong has a lot of more Western vibes, which you will discover below.

 There are lots of ways to have a splendid and unforgettable Christmas in Hong Kong.
 Before learning some Cantonese Christmas greetings, here are some ways you can spend your Christmas in Hong Kong.